VictorMolokanov/stalker-autoconfig-for-linux/README.md

 or wget https://github.com/VictorMolokanov/stalker-autoconfig-for-linux/blob/main/stalker-autoconfig.sh

 2. sudo chmod +x ~/stalkerautoconfig.sh (or where you downloaded it)
-3. enter the admin password and choose your Proton or Wine prefix (wine is not finished yet)
+3. enter the admin password and choose your Proton or Wine prefix (wine can work worse than proton)
 4. Wait for the drivers to load
 5. 3 files will open for installation, do as the installers ask to install the drivers
 6. DLL components are installed